gzhangx/3dprints/readme.txt

 BEARING raidus (grove to fit the bearing): 7.56mm bearing holder radius (bearing stop): 6.06mm bearing hole depth (to hold bearing) : 4mm

+bearing outer R 7.501mm (fit tight) bearing hole R 5.03 (insert into bearing) 5.05 for the insert to inert into a hole